Alluxio/alluxio/docs/en/operation/Troubleshooting.md

 ## Alluxio limitation on file names

-There are some special characters and patterns in file names are not supported in alluxio, please avoid creating file names with these patterns, or acquire additional handling from client end.
+There are some special characters and patterns in file names are not supported in Alluxio.
+Please avoid creating file names with these patterns or acquire additional handling from client end.
 1) Question mark (`'?'`)
 2) Pattern with period (`./` and `../`)
 3) Backslash (`'\'`)